hackclub/hackclub/workshops/py_Christmas/README.md

 The above code will draw a yellow star on top of the tree.
 You can tweak the parameters to see how the positioning and size varies.
 ![alt star_completed](https://cloud-4ipo9natc.vercel.app/9image8.png)

-Wow !
+Wow!
 The tree is done.
 Now for the final touch, the greetings.

 ```python
 #Christmas wishes